 - You must have health insurance (public or private) with full coverage on the Spanish territory

-- You must have sufficient economic means, which would be €30,240 in your bank account
+- You must have sufficient economic means, which would be €30,250 in your bank account

 If you are in a position in which all the prior conditions are met, you can start your application.
 Which are the specific documents you will need to submit?

-- Complete passport.
+- Complete passport

-- Proof of the payment of the corresponding fee.
+- Proof of the payment of the corresponding fee

-How to renew your entrepreneur visa
+How to renew your entrepreneur visa in Spain

-In order to renew your company set up visa, you will basically need to still meet all the requirements you met for the initial application.
+In order to renew your company set up visa, you will need to still meet all the requirements you met for the initial application.
 Basically, it means that your project still enhances the Spanish economy and promotes the creation of new employment.
 If your business has a good projection, your entrepreneur visa will be easily renewed.

 If you need help with the general application for the entrepreneur visa, renewal, or even with the creation of your business plan (so that it matches the interest of the Commercial Office), do not hesitate to ask our lawyers for help.
 We will be glad to answer any questions!